robhrt7/MCSS/en/index.md

 * Registration form
 * Login block
 * Shopping cart
+* and etc

 ### Rules

 It is recommended to use as many as possible unique CSS classes in second layer layout; even if current design does not need styling, better practice is to assign unique CSS class to it.
-Such handling provides better availability of each separate layout block, what allows easily correct styles, without affecting HTML structure.
+Such approach provides better availability of each separate layout block, which allows easily correct styles, without affecting HTML structure.

-Each module has to be as isolated as possible and to exist as separate, independent item of portal, which interacts with the core / base layer only.
+Each module has to be as isolated as possible - independent interface block, which interacts with the base layer only.

-To use the first layer construction in project module, we need to assign one more CSS class:
+To use the first layer construction in project module, we need to assign one more CSS class into HTML:

 {% highlight html %}
 <header class="toolbar">